3 Stocks to Watch as Earnings Season Kicks Off

 As my colleague Mike Turner has noted, September was one for the record books.
 [Read Mike’s article here]

 And as Mike notes, it never hurts to play a little defense after such a good run.
 But in these markets, you’ll need to stay nimble.
-Coming earnings reports may just be good enough to keep the markets moving north, forestalling the moment when profit-taking dominates the action.
+Coming reports may just be good enough to keep the markets moving north, forestalling the moment when profit-taking dominates the action.